chrisoffner/dl23_course_project/README.md

-# diffusion_features
+# Diffusion Segmentation Project for ETH Deep Learning A23

-Deep Learning project exploring emergent correspondence features in image diffusion models
+This repository currently builds directly on the **[DiffSeg](https://github.com/PotatoTian/DiffSeg)** paper.